• Skip to primary navigation

 Marinate The Steak

-• Place the flank steak in a large baking dish and, if using the sliced onion, spread the slices over the meat.
+- Place the flank steak in a large baking dish.
+If using sliced onion, spread the slices over the meat.

 Grill The Steak

-• Cut the beef into thin strips and serve it with corn tortillas or place the cooked meat on a preheated cast iron pan, add a few drops of soy sauce and serve immediately.
+- Cut the beef into thin strips and serve it with corn tortillas, or place the cooked meat on a preheated cast iron pan, add a few drops of soy sauce, for those that like that flavor, and serve immediately.

-Notes: To slice your carne asada, cut the meat against the grain for an easy and tender cut.
-Place the steak on a cutting board and position it, so the grain runs horizontally.
+- To slice your carne asada, cut the meat against the grain for an easy and tender cut.
+Place the steak on a cutting board so the fibers run horizontally.

 What To Serve With Carne Asada

-Usually, you would serve some Mexican side dishes like guacamole, some grilled green onions, Charro beans, freshly made salsa, corn tortillas, and another dish that may vary with region.
-My favorite is in a warm corn tortilla as a taco top with spicy salsa and slices of guacamole and cilantro.
+Usually, you would serve some Mexican side dishes like guacamole, some grilled bulb spring or green onions, Charro beans, freshly made salsa, warm tortillas, and another dish that may vary with region.
+My favorite way to eat it is by adding some pieces of carne on a warm corn tortilla, with fresh cilantro, slices of avocado, and spicy salsa for a perfect carne asada tacos.
+Another option is a delicious quesadilla with flour tortillas, Oaxaca cheese, and carne asada.

-In Central Mexico, this includes grilled nopales or small clay pots with the famous queso fundido and frijoles charros (common in the northern states).
-You can also do some baked potatoes and white onions wrapped in aluminum foil and placed on the grill to cook.
+In Central Mexico, this includes grilled nopales or small clay pots with the famous queso fundido, pico de gallo, and frijoles charros (common in the northern states).
+You can add some baked potatoes and white onions wrapped in aluminum foil and place them on the grill.

 More Authentic Mexican Recipes To Enjoy